 If we think of our websites as our online homes, then Friday is my moving day.

 This online house will remain – for now.
-There are a couple of offerings that will stay available: the Blog for Clients self-study course, and the Turn Your Passion to Profit book; there are also 150+ free blogs plus videos, guides and webinar recordings you can browse through.
+There are a couple of offerings that will stay available: the Blog for Clients self-study course, and the Turn Your Passion to Profit self-study course; there are also 150+ free blogs plus videos, guides and webinar recordings you can browse through.

-I don’t know how long these will remain available beyond the 18th so do invest in the course and book, and make use of the free resources, while they’re still here.
+I don’t know how long these will remain available beyond the 18th so do invest in the courses and make use of the free resources, while they’re still here.